 Trip must last longer than an ordinary workday, require you to get sleep or rest and take place away from the general area of your “tax home.”

 Must have a specific business purpose planned before you leave home and you must actually engage in business activity.
 Handing out business cards at the hotel bar in Vegas on a girls’ weekend won’t cut it.
 Keep all receipts and records because the IRS will often zero in on large travel expenses

 If you are combining business with pleasure, be sure to only claim actual business-related expenses.

 This is probably one of the larger and more beneficial self-employment deductions you can take.
 Just make sure that you keep excellent record of when you use your car for business, that includes the date, mileage and purpose.
 And you have the option to calculate your deduction using either the standard mileage rate (which is adjusted annually by the IRS) or actual expenses.

-Most people opt for the standard mileage rate calculation because it involves less record keeping but the actual expense method could give you a larger deduction because it calculates the cost based on the percentage of driving you did for business all year as well as the total cost of maintaining and operating your car, including gas, oil changes, registration fees, repairs and car insurance.
+Most people opt for the standard mileage rate calculation because it involves less record keeping but the actual expense method could give you a larger deduction because it calculates the cost based on the percentage of driving you did for business all year as well as the total cost of maintaining and operating your car, oil changes, gas, registration fees, repairs and car insurance.

 Additionally, the cost of registering your vehicle may be eligible as a deduction.

 It’s important to stay up to date and relevant in any field.
 Money spent on specialized industry publications, journals and books that are related to your business is a tax deductible.
 Other memberships or union fees can also be taken as a tax write off if they directly benefit your work.